Criador-Horarios/Criador-Horarios/README.md

 - [X] Allow export image of the chosen schedule
 - [ ] Allow selection of multiple degrees to have all the courses in the selection list
 - [ ] Add loading progress when making request
+- [X] Add checklist with chosen shifts from each course to keep track